tomgus1/sem/use-cases/use-case-5.md

 ## MAIN SUCCESS SCENARIO

 1. Request population information for a given subset of countries
-2. The employee captures the subset (world, the continent, or region) to get population of poeple living and not living in cities
+2. The employee captures the subset (world, the continent, or region) to get population of people living and not living in capital cities
-3. Employee extracts current population of people living and not living in cities of the given subset.
+3. Employee extracts current population of people living and not living in capital cities of the given subset.
 4. Employee provides report to management.

 ## EXTENSIONS

 1. **Subset does not exist**:
-    1. Employee informs management that the city does not exist.
+    1. Employee informs management that the capital city does not exist.
+    2. Employee informs management that the continent or region does not exist.

 ## SUB-VARIATIONS